 In 2003 Adam was awarded a Fulbright Scholarship to begin doctoral studies at Northwestern University, U.S.A.
 He graduated in 2006 with distinction, having presented several U.S. premières of works by U.K. composers (and has since given several more in the opposite direction).

 As a soloist, Adam has performed at major venues throughout the U.K., including the BBC Proms and has given several live broadcasts on BBC Radio 3.
 He has performed concertos in Europe and America and has recorded for the UHR, NMB and Divine Art Record labels.
 He has had works composed especially for him by a vast number of composers and has collaborated with countless more.
+In recent seasons he has performed concertos by Grieg, Rachmaninov, Edward Gregson and John Ireland.
 He frequently directs from the piano in classical concertos as well as contemporary repertoire, and he often specialises in works for many keyboards in performances with friends and colleagues.
 In the field of chamber music he plays with (and helps manage) leading London-based contemporary group The Riot Ensemble, and with friends in Brighton he performs with the Ireland Piano Trio.
 In 2016 he organised a marathon 21-hour performance of Satie’s Vexations, featuring 34 amateur and professional pianists raising over £4,000 for a piano restoration.
 He has been a Park Lane Group Young Artist.

 Adam’s works challenge modernist preconceptions of high art and kitsch and, in a bewildering mixture, draw upon dance forms, indeterminacy, extended instrumental techniques, humour and political satire.
 Commissions include St Catharine’s College Cambridge (Many Dark Actor Playing Games), RNCM (Office Party), Portsmouth Grammar School (Santa Dances), leading UK architect John Wheatley (Gridshell) and the Ebony Duo (Tarantella) attracting funds from the Scottish Arts Council and the Hope Scott Trust.
 Adam’s piece for trumpet and piano, Lezghinka, was performed at the Millennium Centre in Cardiff at the Brass Final of BBC Young Musician of the Year 2010, broadcast on BBC Television.
 The performer was Sam Moffitt, who also commissioned the work.
 In 2011 Adam wrote an innovative Beatbox Concerto in collaboration with Crawley-based beatboxer Krystal Gob using a unique notational system.
 The concerto has been performed twice by CoMA Sussex and students from the University of Chichester (some of whom provided electronic parts).

-Adam is Music Director for CoMA Sussex and Chichester University’s Sinfonietta.
-He was formerly Principal Conductor for Southampton University Symphonic Wind Orchestra, Manchester University’s Sinfonietta and the Lancing College Concert Band.
+Adam was Music Director of the Sussex branch of Contemporary Music for All (CoMA) between 2008 and 2017, and he conducted national ensembles in 2012 and 2014, latterly at St John’s Smith Square in Philip Cashian’s ‘Forest of Clocks’ (‘the standout success of the 21st birthday celebrations‘ – Judith Weir).
+He was also formerly Principal Conductor for Southampton University Symphonic Wind Orchestra, Chichester and Manchester University’s ‘Sinfonietta’ and the Lancing College Concert Band.
 He has appeared in venues throughout the UK, sharing a platform with composer Stephen Montague at the 2009 Arundel Town Festival in his ‘Dark Sun’, a work Adam also conducted the Welsh première of in 2012.
 In 2010 he directed CoMA Sussex in a performance of Andriessen’s ‘Workers Union’ at Brighton’s Concorde 2 in a Music and Freedom event attended by Caroline Lucas MP.
 In April 2012 he organised and directed major events commemorating the centenary of Titanic’s sinking, including the combined forces of CoMA, UCMA and Southampton Concert Orchestra in Gavin Bryars’ ‘The Sinking of the Titanic’ in Southampton Guildhall (on the exact anniversary of the tragedy), and over 170 performers drawn from all over West Sussex in David Bedford’s ‘The Wreck of the Titanic’.
 In January 2016 he conducted The Riot Ensemble in a live broadcast from Tate Modern on BBC Radio 3’s In Tune, during which he was interviewed by Suzy Klein.

-Pianist and composer Adam Swayne studied at the University of Manchester and the RNCM before completing his doctorate as a Fulbright Scholar in the USA.
+Pianist and composer Adam Swayne studied at the University of Manchester and the Royal Northern College of Music before completing his doctorate as a Fulbright Scholar at Northwestern University in the USA.
 His principal teachers were Ursula Oppens, John Gough and John Casken.

-He now combines his performing and composing work with lecturing at the University of Chichester, where he is Head of Chamber Music, and teaching at the Royal Academy of Music.
-He has exhibited in festivals throughout the UK and abroad, including on BBC Television and at the BBC Proms.
+He now combines performing and composing with his work as Lecturer in Music at the RNCM.
+He has performed in festivals throughout the UK and abroad, including on BBC Radio and Television and at the BBC Proms.
 The Times described him as ‘a pianist of formidable technique and high intelligence’ and the Evening Standard as ‘an ideal blend of panache and subtlety’.